guligo/robots-vs-dinosaurs/README.md

 Simulation is considered as list of actors.
 Each actor is an abstract entity and has properties ```type```, ```row```, ```col``` and ```id```.
 Actors are added to list and updated based on various rules:

 - For example, it is impossible to add actor whose ```row``` and ```col``` properties are outside of simulation grid boundaries.
-- It is impossibe to add actor to simulation if actor with such location already exists.
+- It is impossible to add actor to simulation if actor with such location already exists.
 - etc.

 Such implementation is easily extendable, since dinosaur is just an actor of type ```dinosaur``` and robot is an actor of type ```robot``` with additional property ```dirn``` which represents direction.
 With such design adding actor of another type to simulation is not a problem.